 Payment can be made by students on-line via myncf.ncf.edu and logging into their NewCLEIS account and clicking on View and Pay my Bill.

-Payment can be made by parents or other authorized personnel after a student has set them up as an Additional User on their student account by clicking here.
-The student does this by clicking on the Add New link under the Additional User/Parent Username section of their Student Account Online.
+Payment can be made by parents or other authorized personnel after a student has set them up as an Additional Payer on their student account by clicking here.
+The student does this by clicking on Send a payer invitation button on the overview page of their Student Account Online.
 Click here for instructions.

 We accept all debit cards, Visa, MasterCard, Discover and American Express.
 A non-refundable convenience fee of 2.75 percent is charged to each transaction.
 The convenience fee will be displayed prior to completion of the transaction.
 The completion of the transaction acknowledges acceptance of these payment terms.